dell/helm-charts/charts/karavi/karavi-topology/README.md

 | `image`                   | Location of the karavi-topology Docker image                                                                                                        | `<docker-registry>:<port>/karavi-topology:latest`|
 | `provisioner_names`       | Provisioner Names used to filter the Persistent Volumes created on the Kubernetes cluster (must be a comma-separated list)    | ` csi-vxflexos.dellemc.com`                                                   |
 | `service.type`            | Kubernetes service type	    | `ClusterIP`                                                   |

+## Supported Kubernetes Versions

+This chart repository supports the latest and previous minor versions of Kubernetes.
+For example, if the latest minor release of Kubernetes is 1.8 then 1.7 and 1.8 are supported.
+Charts may still work on previous versions of Kubernertes even though they are outside the target supported window.

+To provide that support the API versions of objects should be those that work for both the latest minor release and the previous one.